Martin Lewis on LPA Planning

 When is the right time to set up a lasting power of attorney?

-The right time is while you are well and fully capable of making your own decisions.
+The right time is while you are well and fully capable of making your own decisions, because you can’t create a valid LPA once your mental capacity has been lost.

-That is why acting early matters.
+That’s primarily why acting early matters.

-It is about being prepared for life as it really is.
+It’s not really about expecting the worst, it’s about being prepared for life as it really is.

 Get your Lasting Power of Attorney sorted for £99 per document